d3vilh/xray-cloud/xray/README.md

   * `Protocol`: `vless`
   * `Listen IP`: IP where server will listen for connections.
 You can leave it empty in this case it will listen on all interfaces.
   * `Listen Port`: `443` Port where server will listen for connections.
-  * `Total Flow GB` and `Expire date` is limit parameters you could set for this inbound.
+  * `Total Flow GB` and `Expire date` is limit parameters you could sent for this inbound.
 Leave it empty for unlimited.
   * `Client` >
     * `Email`: Anything humanreadable, to identify this client (`RealUser1`, for example)
     * `ID`: Random UUID by default - leave it.